8d2/tct-feedback-bot/docs/commands.md

 - [x] `/mod displaybotinfo <channel>` - Creates a messages showing usage info for the bot, including earning and giving feedback points and general rules.

 ## Admin Commands
-- [x] `/admin setchannel <channel>` - Sets the feedback forum channel where users can create contracts.
+- [x] `/admin addchannel <channel>` - Adds this channel as a feedback forum channel where users can create contracts.
   > **D.1.** As an *administrator*, I want to *assign a forum channel (or channels) to be the official "tower feedback" channel* so that *the feedback bot is only used within that channel*.
+- [x] `/admin removechannel <channel>` - Removes this feedback channel from allowing contracts.
+- [x] `/admin removeallchannels` - Removes all current feedback channels from allowing contracts.
-- [x] `/admin setforumtag <id>` - Sets the feedback tag builders must add to their thread when they are ready for feedback.
-Otherwise, contracts cannot be made in their thread.
+- [x] `/admin addforumtag <id>` - Adds a feedback tag as one that allows for builders to make their thread open for feedback.
+If none of the added tags are present, contracts cannot be made in the thread.
+Only 1 tag is required.
   > **B.1.** As a *builder*, I want to *add a forum tag to enable feedback contracts* so that I can *receive feedback only when my tower is ready*.
+- [x] `/admin removeforumtag <id>` -  Removes a feedback tag with the id.
+- [x] `/admin removeallforumtags` -  Removes all feedback tags.
 - [x] `/admin setrequirement <roletype> <requirement> <updateallroles>` - Sets the requirement for reaching a certain role type, which will automatically be assigned when users earn that many feedback points.
 If `updateallroles` is true, all members will have their roles updated based on this new requirement.
   > **D.2.** As an *administrator*, I want to *assign a role to each point milestone* so that *the bot is able to assign these roles automatically*.